ajrobin19/react-myreads/README.md

 To open app:

 * install all project dependencies with `npm install`
+* install the react router with `npm install react-router-dom`
 * start the development server with `npm start`

 ## Bookshelf